monday15/lounge-gtk-theme/README.md

-## NEWS
-Flatpak support via Flathub added!
-Check "Flatpak" section.
-Firefox custom css workaround no longer needed, you can remove it (if you've installed it earlier).
-Test version of gnome-shell dark theme added, please, share you thoughts about it [here](https://github.com/monday15/lounge-gtk-theme/issues/6).

 ## Info
 Simple and clean gtk theme, based on original Adwaita, made for gnome 3.28+ (gtk3 3.22+).
 Theme also provides Lounge-aux icon theme - auxiliary set of symbolic icons for better user experience.